 Later, after spending an hour or so on a novel in progress (Heavensfield), and an hour or so on a non-fiction book (How to Eat like a Local in Barcelona), I met with a trusted friend at his parents’ apartment in L’Antiga Esquerra de l’Eixample.
 We discussed plans for a very special tri-lingual wine-tasting I’ll be hosting in November.

-On Tuesday that once very special design store, Vinçon opened and closed its doors to the public for the very last time.
+Today that once very special design store, Vinçon opened and closed its doors to the public for the very last time.
 I didn’t go along.
 I’d read Quim Monzó’s piece in La Vanguardia and… well, for slightly different reasons…couldn’t face it.
 Something about being here, in Barcelona, has now died.

-On Friday evening we met up with dear friends at Gredos and went along to a Beer Festival in Poblenou.
+In the evening, we met up with dear friends at Gredos and went along to a Beer Festival in Poblenou.
 It was a good do, and a grand time was had by all.

-On Saturday evening my better half, her son and I met at Bar Oller for a drink before traversing across Gràcia to a 22:20 screening of Isabel Coixet’s, Learning to Drive at Cines Verdi.
+In the evening my better half, her son and I met at Bar Oller for a drink before traversing across Gràcia to a 22:20 screening of Isabel Coixet’s, Learning to Drive at Cines Verdi.
 We dropped into Bar l’Amistat, where we had morros and zarajos, before calling in at Lucania II, where we hoped to spend time enjoying slices of delicious pizza.
 However, it was really very busy, as always, and the clock was against us.
 We ate what we could but, at the end, had to ask for a doggy-bag.
 But it was still delicious, excellent pizza, which we scoffed surreptitiously during the movie.

 The movie, Learning to Drive, starring Ben Kingsley, and directed by local dirctor, Isabel Coixet, was ok, verging on good.
 The acting, camerawork and editing all superb.
 But for me, the script lacked a certain necessary tension.